ChinmayTyagi/NeuralStyleTransfer/README.md

 1) Run `video_ingestion.py`.
 This will take a single video and convert each frame to a jpeg.
 2) Open the java project `java/Nerual` in intelliJ and edit the parameters of the convert function to match your liking.
 (This step was required due to the memory issue with Tensorflow and GPU memory allocation.
 If you are using CPU only, you can probably just run `convert2.py` directly with the appropriate arguments and skip step 3. `convert2.py` takes the following arguments: `<src_dir> <dst_dir> <start_frame_id> <end_frame_id>`)
 3) Run the java program.
 This will style each frame and output it to a new directory.
-4) Edit `video_ingestion.py` to call the `frames_to_video` function on the appropriate directory to convert the images back into a vide.
+4) Edit `video_ingestion.py` to call the `frames_to_video` function on the appropriate directory to convert the images back into a video.